brimdata/zed/docs/lake/design.md

 read to create the current state) and old journal entries may be removed based on retention policy.

-#### Commit History

-The pool's commit history is the definitive record of the evolution of data in that pool in a transactionally consistent fashion.

-Each commit object entry is identified with its `commit ID`.
-Objects are immutable and uniquely named so there is never a concurrent write condition.

-XXX

 The journal may be updated concurrently by multiple writers so concurrency controls are included (see [Journal Concurrency Control](#journal-concurrency-control) below) to provide atomic updates.

-A journal entry simply contains actions that modify the "state" of the pool as described in the `zed lake commit` section above.
+A journal entry simply contains actions that modify the visible "state" of the pool by changing branch name to commit object mappings.
+Note that adding a commit object to a pool changes nothing until a branch pointer is mutated to point at that object.
-Each 'Add' entry includes metadata about the object committed to the pool, including its pool-key range and commit timestamp.
-Thus, data objects and journal entries can be purged with _either_ key-based or time-based retention policies (or both).

 Each atomic journal commit object is a ZNG file numbered 1 to the end of journal (HEAD), e.g., `1.zng`, `2.zng`, etc., each number corresponding to a journal ID.